 Below is a list of things you can do to help your student get focused.

-Encourage Visit to the Career Services Center
+Encourage a Visit to Career Services

-Suggest Resume, Cover Letter and LinkedIn Participation
+Suggest Resume, Cover Letter and LinkedIn Assistance

 A resume is one of the critical “tools” for every student.
 The earlier your student puts one together the better.